oxen-io/oxen-observer/README.md

     cap = setgid,setuid
     emperor-tyrant = true

-Create a "vassal" config for loki-observer, `/etc/uwsgi-emperor/vassals/loki-observer.ini`, containing:
+Create a "vassal" config for oxen-observer, `/etc/uwsgi-emperor/vassals/oxen-observer.ini`, containing:

     [uwsgi]
-    chdir = /path/to/loki-observer
+    chdir = /path/to/oxen-observer
     socket = mainnet.wsgi
     plugins = python3,logfile
     processes = 4
     manage-script-name = true
     mount = /=mainnet:app

-    logger = file:logfile=/path/to/loki-observer/mainnet.log
+    logger = file:logfile=/path/to/oxen-observer/mainnet.log

-Set ownership of this user to whatever use you want it to run as, and set the group to `_loki` (so that it can open the oxend unix socket):
+Set ownership of this user to whatever user you want it to run as, and set the group to `_loki` (so that it can open the oxend unix socket):

     chown MYUSERNAME:_loki /etc/uwsgi-emperor/vassals/loki-observer.ini

-In the loki-observer/mainnet.py, set:
+In the oxen-observer/mainnet.py, set:

     config.oxend_rpc = 'ipc:///var/lib/loki/oxend.sock'